Heterogeneous Acceleration Pipeline for Recommendation System Training: The Hotline Accelerator

-\subsubsection{Data Dispatcher}
+\subsection{Data Dispatcher}

-Figure~\ref{fig:datadispatcher} shows the block diagram of the the Data Dispatcher block.
-The \emph{Address Registers} store the base address of each embedding table in the main memory and GPU memory.
-The \emph{Memory Controller} generates the address using the Address Registers to access the embeddings within the CPU and GPU memories.
-The \emph{Input Classifier} segregates incoming inputs as popular and non-popular based on availability of embeddings within EAL.
-While the popular mini-batches are being executed on GPU(s), the dispatcher issues the non-popular mini-batch from the input eDRAM to the Lookup Engine.
-This enables the \hotline accelerator determine the working parameters of the non-popular mini-batch at runtime.
+Figure~\ref{fig:datadispatcher} shows the Data Dispatcher block, which includes the \emph{Address Registers} containing the base address of each embedding table in CPU and GPU memory.
+The \emph{Memory Controller} uses these Address Registers to generate embedding addresses.
+The \emph{Input Classifier} segregates incoming inputs based on the Embedding Access Logger (EAL) information, distinguishing them as popular or non-popular.
+While the popular $\mu$-batch executes, the dispatcher sends the non-popular $\mu$-batch from the input eDRAM to the Lookup Engine.
+Our design shows that a small 2.5~MB of eDRAM can store mini-batches with up to 16K inputs.

-A non-popular minibatch consists of inputs that require a mixture of not-\highaccess and \highaccess embeddings.
-For accessing the not-\highaccess embeddings (present in main memory), the Memory Controller uses the Address Registers to calculate the embedding address based on the embedding row index and its sparse dimension size.
-The memory controller then issues a direct memory access (DMA) request to the DMA-engine for not-\highaccess embeddings.
-While for \highaccess embeddings, a GPU read memory request is issued.
-Thereafter, the working parameters obtained from CPU and GPU memory are processed by the Reducer block.
-This block reduces multiple embedding rows into a single embedding vector and stores it in the \emph{Embedding Vector Buffer}.
+The non-popular $\mu$-batch accesses arbitrary embeddings.
+The memory controller sends a direct memory access (DMA) request to the DMA engine for not-\highaccess embeddings and initiates a GPU read memory request for \highaccess embeddings.
+The Reducer block processes working parameters from CPU and GPU memory, reducing multiple embedding rows into a single embedding vector, and then stores it in the \emph{Embedding Vector Buffer}.

-\subsubsection{Embedding Access Logger (EAL)}
+\subsection{Embedding Access Logger (EAL)}

-During the access learning phase, the \emph{Embedding Access Logger} (EAL) uses counters to track the access frequencies of embedding entries.
-The logger only stores the indices and not the contents of the embedding entries.
-As Figure~\ref{fig:EALentry} shows EAL consists of a Multi-Banked SRAM, Controller, and an input/output Queue.
+The Embedding Access Logger (EAL) actively utilizes a counter to track the frequency of access to embedding entries.
+EAL stores only the indices of embedding entries with valid bits and access counts.
+Figure~\ref{fig:EALentry} depicts the components of EAL, which include a multi-banked Static Random Access Memory (SRAM), a controller, and a queue.

-\niparagraph{Naive Embedding Tracking.} A naive way to track frequency of accesses into each embedding entry is to use a separate counter for each sparse parameter.
-As number of sparse parameters can be in the range of billions, this method of tracking would require gigabytes of on-chip storage.
-Alternatively, storing the frequencies in the CPU/GPU memory will incur 3 accesses - one to obtain the embeddings, one to read the frequency, and another to update the frequency.
+\niparagraph{A. Naive Embedding Tracking:} Due to a large number of sparse parameters in recommender models, per-entry frequency counters would require gigabytes of on-chip storage.
+Alternatively, storing the frequencies in CPU/GPU memory would require three accesses: one to obtain the embeddings, one to read the frequency, and another to update it.